The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 like dividing by zero.
 If it did, then the default error action preference

-would mean that this
+of continue would mean that this

 Get-Item "NonExistent" -ErrorAction Stop; Write-host "boo"